gkettani/multiplayer_poker/README.md

 # Local Multiplayer poker game

 This is a local multiplayer poker game that can be played by 2 to 8 people.
-There some features of real poker which are not included in this game.
+Some real poker features are not included in this game.

 >**Note :** This game and the code are in french!